coderefinery/coderefinery.org/content/join/individuals.md

 We can also support you to start your own local community of CodeRefinery enthusiasts or other activities.

 What we can offer:
+- A chance to influence the future of the project
-- visibility in social media and on our webpage
+- Visibility in social media and on our webpage
 - Weekly community news
 - Support for organizing local events or other activities